Colorado Buffaloes men's basketball: The Tad Boyle era

 Tad Boyle was named the 18th coach in University of Colorado men's basketball history on April 19, 2010.
 In his first season in Boulder, Boyle led the Buffs to a school-record 18 home wins and their highest Big 12 finish (t-5th) since 2005–06.
-CU ranked first in the Big 12 and fifth nationally in free throw percentage (77.8) for the 2010–11 season.
+CU ranked first in the Big 12 and fifth nationally in free-throw percentage (77.8) for the 2010–11 season.
 Boyle's efficient attack also ranked 12th nationally in scoring (79.6 ppg) and 19th nationally in field goal percentage (47.3).

 Boyle earned National Coach of the Week honors (Hoops Report, Jan.
 10–16) after leading the Buffs to a 3–0 conference start, including wins over No. 9/8 Missouri and No. 21/20 Kansas State.
 The win over the Wildcats gave CU its first road win over a nationally ranked opponent since defeating No. 20 Texas Tech in January 1997.
 For the season, CU defeated four ranked teams, including a comeback of 22 points down (ranking second all-time in school history) to upset No. 5/5 Texas, 91–89.
 Despite having a very solid season and getting to the semi-finals of the conference tournament, Boyle and the Buffs were snubbed of a bid in the NCAA tournament.
 CU ended up making it all the way to the NIT semi-finals but lost to Alabama.

-In his second season at the helm Tad faced an uphill battle, losing 4 starters, 78% of the scoring and most notably Alec Burks to the NBA (#12 overall pick to the Utah Jazz).
-He was able turn all of this into his second 24 win season in a row, a Pac-12 tournament championship and a trip to the NCAA Tournament as a #11 seed where CU advanced to the round of 32 for the first time in 15 years after beating #6 seed UNLV 68–64 in Albuquerque.
+In his second season at the helm, Tad faced an uphill battle, losing 4 starters, 78% of the scoring, and most notably, Alec Burks to the NBA (#12 overall pick to the Utah Jazz).
+He was able to turn all of this into his second 24-win season in a row, a Pac-12 tournament championship, and a trip to the NCAA Tournament as an #11 seed, where CU advanced to the round of 32 for the first time in 15 years after beating #6 seed UNLV 68–64 in Albuquerque.
 CU's magical run was ended by Baylor in the round of 32, but in just two seasons, Boyle became the most successful post-season coach in the history of Colorado Basketball.

-The AllBuffs.com All-Time Men's Basketball Team
+The Men's Basketball Wall of Honor

-The users on AllBuffs.com had a vote in the summer of 2012 to decide who they considered to be the members of the "All-Time Men's Basketball Team" at the University of Colorado.
-The players named were:
+The Men's Basketball Wall of Honor celebrates former Buffaloes who have achieved at least five years of service in the NBA or competed on the world stage as an Olympic Gold Medalist.
+The 10 current honorees that are displayed on the wall of honor are: